aspose-words-cloud/aspose-words-cloud-docs/words/plugins/wordpress/aspose-cloud-ebook-generator/_index.md

 ### Aspose Cloud eBook Generator

 Aspose Cloud eBook Generator Plugin for WordPress allows authors to create eBooks of their blog posts, articles, pages without requiring Microsoft Office.
 This module demonstrates very powerful conversion & other features provided by Aspose.Words.
-It adds a new page on the menu named as **“Aspose Cloud eBook Generator”** .
-Author / Users selects post type, from when, and which category to include in eBook and selects format type of the eBook and click on \*“Generate eBook” \*button.
+It adds a new page on the menu named as **Aspose Cloud eBook Generator** .
+Author / Users selects post type, from when, and which category to include in eBook and selects format type of the eBook and click on \*"Generate eBook" \*button.
 As soon as the button is clicked, it generates eBook to the desired format.

 ## System Requirements and Supported Platforms